Department Office Staff

 - Dr. Gilberto Garcia: email@example.com, Associate Professor, B.A. from Loyola University at Los Angeles and Ph.D. from UC Riverside (1986) with a focus on Latin American Studies.
 His expertise is in the area of Chicano/Latino Studies with an emphasis on Pacific Northwest, and U.S. Mexico border studies.

-- Michael A Launius: email@example.com, Professor, Northeastern (Illinois) University, BA.
+- Michael A Launius: firstname.lastname@example.org, Professor, Northeastern (Illinois) University, BA.
 MA; University of Hawaii at Manoa, Ph.D in 1990.
 His principal teaching and research interests are in the areas of Asian politics, international political economy, and comparative political development.
-He is currently Assistant Vice President for International Studies & Programs.
+He is currently the Program Director for our Public Administration grad program.

 - Mathew Manweller: email@example.com, Associate Professor.
 BA in Economics from Whitman College; MA in Political Science from the University of Montana; PhD in Political Science from the University of Oregon in 2003.
 Matt's research interests focus on constitutional law, democratic theory, and political economy.